-As inclement weather approaches, the district will follow its inclement weather protocols to determine if an adjustment to the instructional day is necessary to ensure student, staff and community safety.
+As the winter season approaches, CFB wants to remind students, families and staff about winter weather protocols.
+The district monitors bad weather forecasts to determine if an adjustment to the instructional day is necessary to ensure student, staff and community safety.

-The following new media outlets will be notified following the electronic media methods listed above:
+The following news media outlets will be notified following the electronic media methods listed above:

 How is the decision made?

-Between 3 a.m. - 3:30 a.m., district leadership monitors temperature and precipitation levels to project the threat to roads, driveways and sidewalks.
+Between 3 a.m. to 3:30 a.m., district leadership monitors temperature and precipitation levels to project the threat to roads, driveways and sidewalks.

 The decision to postpone or cancel classes due to inclement weather is based on analysis of all available information at the time the critical decision to delay or close schools must be made such as:

-- Weather related disruption to facilities.
-CFBISD will evaluate any disruption to facilities that might prove hazardous, such as electrical, heat and water services.
+Weather — CFBISD will evaluate any disruption to facilities that might prove hazardous, such as electrical, heat and water services.

 Who makes the decision?